achernarwang/specify-privacy-yourself/README.md

 </div>

 ## News
-[2025-10-21] We have released the code and data for both evaluation and training!🎉 A preprint copy of our paper is also available [here](./assets/paper.pdf).
+[2025-10-21] 🎉 We have released the code and data for both evaluation and training!
+A preprint copy of our paper is also available [here](./assets/paper.pdf).

-[2025-08-08] This repository has been created.
+[2025-08-08] 🚀 This repository has been created.

-[2025-08-01] Our paper has been accepted by ACM Multimedia 2025 as a BNI Oral presentation!🎉
+[2025-08-01] 🎉 Our paper has been accepted by ACM Multimedia 2025 as a BNI Oral presentation!

 ## Abstract
 Large Vision-Language Models (LVLMs) have demonstrated remarkable capabilities but raise significant _privacy_ concerns due to their abilities to infer sensitive personal information from images with high precision.
 While current LVLMs are relatively well aligned to protect universal privacy, _e.g._, credit card data, we argue that privacy is inherently personalized and context-dependent.
 This work pivots towards a novel task: _can LVLMs achieve Inference-Time Personalized Privacy Protection (**ITP$`^3`$**), allowing users to dynamically specify privacy boundaries through language specifications?_ To this end, we present **SPY-Bench**, the first systematic assessment of ITP$`^3`$ ability, which comprises (1) 32,700 unique samples with image-question pairs and personalized privacy instructions across 67 categories and 24 real-world scenarios, and (2) novel metrics grounded in user specifications and context awareness.
 Benchmarking the ITP$`^3`$ ability of 21 SOTA LVLMs, we reveal that: (i) most models, even the top-performing o4-mini, perform poorly, with only ~24% compliance accuracy; (ii) they show quite limited contextual privacy understanding capability.
 Therefore, we implemented initial ITP$`^3`$ alignment methods, including a novel Noise Contrastive Alignment variant which achieves 96.88% accuracy while maintaining reasonable general performance.
 These results mark an initial step towards the ethical deployment of more controllable LVLMs.